codaglobal/fullstack-example/README.md

 - DONE: Update DB config to use env variables
 - DONE: Update testing to use containers (node app & mongodb)
 - DONE: Orchestrate app with kubernetes
+- Move the API from / to /api or something
+  - update node server
+  - update helm chart / ingress
 - Expand unit test coverage to 100%
 - Create UI
 - Create E2E tests and automate running